beckitrue/container-app-workshop/lesson_1/README.md

 ```

 - Open a browser and navigate to `http://<IP address of your simple-web server>:5000`.
 You should see the `You're home now!` message from the `simple-web` server, but your browser will warn you that it's not secure.
 That's why we will configure a `nginx` server in the next lab.

-If you get a port conflict, change your run command to use an open port like `-p 5050:5000` Change the port number in your browser to what you configured it to in the `docker run` command if you changed it.

 - Now navigate to `http://<IP address of your simple-web server>:5000/hello-world`.
 You should also see a warning from your browser.
 That will be fixed in our next lab when we configure the `nginx` server.